 Fish that are supposed to breathe at the top of their tank

-Do fish swimming at the top of the tank at night?
+Do fish swim at the top of the tank at night?

 If they usually behave when the filter is turned on, it indicates the fish need more oxygen to breathe.
 They will swim to the top only when there is less oxygen.